 This course investigates the making of a retail brand, through development of a creative brief, name and identity, design of product packaging, point of sale and promotional items.
-The end result is an integrated retail program.
-Additional Course Fee.
+The end result will be the construction of package design products and the environments they are displayed in.
+Additional Course Fee